aaron1a12/wild/README.md

 # wild-core
-Wild is a server framework for RedM that supports many standard role-playing features and more.
+Wild is a lightweight server framework for RedM that supports many standard role-playing features and more.